luxiano4140/peer-os/README.md

-# Peer-OS — One Big Computer Runtime
+# Peer-OS

-Peer-OS is a distributed compute runtime that combines resources across multiple machines and presents them as a single execution layer.
+Peer-OS is a lightweight distributed compute runtime that helps multiple machines work together as one coordinated execution environment.

-It is designed to make clusters easier to use by automatically coordinating compute, memory, storage, and network capacity across nodes, while adapting execution based on workload pressure and resource availability.

-This document reflects the current high-level architecture and product direction.
+It is designed for AI, automation, data processing, distributed inference, and edge computing workloads across laptops, servers, cloud instances, and mixed infrastructure.

-Last updated: 2026-03-12
+_Last updated: 2026-03-12_

----

 ## Overview

-Peer-OS is built around the idea of a practical "One Big Computer" model:

-* multiple machines contribute resources into one runtime fabric
-* workloads can stay local when that is best for latency
-* work can spread across nodes when scale or pressure requires it
-* placement decisions adapt continuously as cluster conditions change

-The result is a system that can behave like a single powerful machine while still benefiting from distributed execution.

----
+Peer-OS provides a runtime layer for coordinating workloads across connected machines.

+It helps users run workloads locally, across several machines, or across hybrid infrastructure depending on resource availability and workload requirements.

+The goal is to make distributed compute easier to use while improving utilization of existing hardware.

 ## Core Capabilities

+### Unified Execution Environment

+Multiple machines can cooperate through one coordinated runtime layer.

-### Resource Aggregation
+### Resource-Aware Coordination

-Peer-OS aggregates and coordinates:

-* compute capacity
-* memory capacity
-* storage capacity
-* network-aware execution paths

-This allows the runtime to make placement and scaling decisions using a broader view of available cluster resources.
+Peer-OS helps coordinate available CPU, GPU, memory, storage, and network capacity across connected machines.

-### Adaptive Coordination
+### Adaptive Workload Placement

-Peer-OS continuously monitors node conditions and workload pressure to improve placement decisions over time.

-This includes:

-* balancing hot and cold nodes
-* reducing overload concentration
-* adjusting scheduling behavior to reflect current cluster state
-* redistributing suitable work when conditions change
+Workloads can be placed according to available resources, system conditions, and execution needs.

-### Automatic Workload Expansion
+### Distributed Workload Support

-For workloads that can benefit from parallel execution, Peer-OS can expand execution across multiple nodes without requiring heavy manual orchestration.
+Peer-OS supports workloads that can benefit from local execution, distributed execution, or a combination of both.

-This reduces the amount of per-job configuration needed from the operator and helps the system adapt execution to available capacity.

-### Distributed Memory and Shared State
+### AI and Data Workload Readiness

-Peer-OS includes distributed memory and shared-state mechanisms that allow workloads to cooperate across nodes while preserving consistency and coordination.

-This supports use cases where execution is distributed but state must remain accessible across the runtime.
+Peer-OS is designed to support modern workloads such as:

+- AI inference
+- data processing
+- automation workflows
+- batch jobs
+- edge workloads
+- distributed application execution

-### Adaptive Scheduling
+### Infrastructure Flexibility

-Scheduling decisions consider multiple runtime factors rather than relying on static placement only.

-Examples include:

-* available compute
-* available memory
-* current load
-* network conditions
-* execution pressure across nodes

-This helps the runtime favor stable, efficient placement while reducing contention.

----
+Peer-OS can operate across:

+- developer machines
+- standard servers
+- cloud instances
+- edge devices
+- mixed hardware environments

 ## Execution Model

-Peer-OS accepts workflows, expands them into executable runtime units, and places them across the cluster according to available resources and runtime policies.
+Peer-OS accepts workloads and coordinates their execution across available infrastructure.

-Execution targets include:

-* native workloads
-* portable runtime workloads

-Ownership and placement are determined dynamically, with the goal of balancing locality, efficiency, and cluster-wide adaptation.

----
+The runtime aims to balance:

+- locality
+- resource availability
+- system load
+- scalability
+- operational stability

 ## Design Direction

-Peer-OS is evolving toward a more capable cluster coordination model with stronger runtime awareness across transport, latency, compatibility, and mixed-node operation.
+Peer-OS is evolving toward a flexible distributed compute fabric for modern AI and automation workloads.

-The direction includes:
+The development direction includes:

-* more transport-aware runtime decisions
-* better latency-sensitive placement
-* stronger compatibility across cluster versions
-* smoother upgrades in mixed environments

-These improvements are intended to strengthen interoperability without breaking existing deployments.

----
+- better workload coordination
+- improved resource awareness
+- stronger support for heterogeneous infrastructure
+- easier adoption across local, cloud, hybrid, and edge environments

 ## Example Use Cases

 Peer-OS is designed for scenarios such as:

-* distributed AI and inference execution
+- distributed AI inference
-* analytics and batch processing
+- analytics and batch processing
-* mixed CPU/GPU workload placement
+- mixed CPU/GPU workload coordination
-* edge-to-core execution strategies
-* shared-state distributed services
-* resilient multi-node application execution

-It is especially useful where workloads need to move between local-first execution and distributed scale without requiring operators to manually redesign each flow.

----
+- edge-to-cloud workload execution
+- automation pipelines
+- multi-node development environments
+- resilient distributed applications

 ## Operational Model

-Peer-OS is intended to operate as a self-optimizing distributed execution fabric.
+Peer-OS is intended to provide a practical runtime layer for coordinating compute resources across multiple machines.

 In practice, this means:

-* resources are pooled across nodes
-* execution adapts to pressure and availability
+- workloads can use available infrastructure more efficiently
-* distributed execution can be introduced without excessive operator overhead
+- distributed execution can be introduced gradually
-* the runtime can support both performance-oriented and resilience-oriented deployment patterns

----
+- teams can work across mixed environments without redesigning every workload
+- existing hardware can contribute to a coordinated compute environment

 ## Summary

-Peer-OS is a distributed runtime built to turn a group of machines into a coordinated execution fabric.
+Peer-OS helps turn a group of machines into a coordinated compute environment.

-Its purpose is not only to distribute work, but to make distributed resources feel easier to use, easier to adapt, and closer to a single-system experience.

----
+Its purpose is to make distributed execution easier, more flexible, and more practical for AI, automation, data processing, and modern infrastructure workloads.